How to Write a Southern Accent

 Here is a small example.
 Usually, people from Ireland use the word “like” in the beginning or at the end of a sentence.
 People from other regions generally use “like” in the middle of a sentence: “I was like a bit frightened” vs. “Like, I was a bit frightened.”
 If you want to show a character who is young and modern, you should write the second variant.
 Old and rural people usually use the first one.

 Southern phrases are also constructed differently.
 For example, one type of Southern accent calls to mind the style of Appalachian code-switching.
 The mainstream regions have other particularities.
-Before writing a novel with a Southern character, you should do research and choose a particular accent that corresponds to his or her place of birth.
+Before using your expert writing skills to write a novel with a Southern character, you should do research and choose a particular accent that corresponds to his or her place of birth.
 Syntax shows the regional differences no less than phonetics and works much better in texts, so pay special attention to this way of adding more authenticity and realism to your writing.

 Types of accents to consider